 WHY HIRE A BOOK PROOFREADER?
 First things first: every author needs a book proofreader.
 No matter how many times you've read and re-read your book, we can guarantee you've missed mistakes because:

 • You're too close to the material: Strange but true – when you're very familiar with material, you get blind spots.
 You know what's there, so your eye fails to read exactly what's on the page and you miss errors.
-A proofreader has a fresh (and trained) eye.
+A proofreader has fresh (and trained) eyes.

 Working with a book proofreader is an essential part of the book-writing process.
 Typos, grammar slips and inconsistencies are extremely off-putting, and they undermine your image as a talented, professional author.
 If you're serious about your book (ebook or print, self-published or traditionally published), you need to take book proofreading seriously too.